riyaa-1099/Playo_clone/README.md

 <li>The /user/signup expects a POST request with the fields username and password in the requst body.
 It creates a new Usermodel document and saves it to the database.
 </br>
 </br>
 <li>The /user/login expects a POST request with the fields username and passwords in the requst body.
-It creates a new Usermodel document and saves it to the database.
+It queries database and check for username and password for authenticating user.
 </br>
 </br>
 <li>The /create route expects a POST request with the fields game, information, startTime, maxPlayers, and userId in the request body.
 It matched this in database to authenticate user and provides token.